stanford-scs/uudev/uudev.1.md

 # BUGS

 There are no continuation lines.
-There is no way to escape characters, including no way to match against strings that contain double quotes or newlines.
 There's no way to write a line of shell code that begins with a `*` character (as might be useful in a here-document).
-There aren't really any comments in the configuration file (other than above the first predicate line); though of course you can use shell comments, they get passed through to the shell.
+There aren't really any comments in the configuration file (other than above the first predicate line).
+Of course, you can use just shell comments, but they get passed through to the shell.

 # SEE ALSO